Duk-young/CSE542_DP_Project_Backend/README.md

 - We are using Fast API Framework for our back-end
 - you can check and test all the available apis at http://localhost:4000/docs
-- Please pull backend repo daily as I will frequently update the codes.
-- Please DO NOT CHANGE ANY CODE and PUSH TO THE MASTER without my permission.
+- Please DO NOT CHANGE ANY CODE and PUSH TO THE MAIN without my permission.